UKeyboard/dcap/README.md

 ### Testing

-If the testing dataset is set in the configure file, the model is also evaluated on the testing set after each evaluation on the validation set.
+If the testing dataset is set in the configure file, the model is also evaluated on the testing set after every evaluation on the validation set.

 For example: